Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇯🇵 Japan vs 🇸🇬 Singapore: crypto licensing compared

 Choosing between Japan and Singapore for a crypto licence starts with who you will answer to: Financial Services Agency of Japan (FSA / JFSA), registration authority, acting via the Prime Minister's delegated power and Local Finance Bureaus.
 The Japan Virtual and Crypto-assets Exchange Association (JVCEA) is the FSA-certified self-regulatory organisation that runs mandatory token-listing screening and conduct rules; JVCEA membership is the de facto baseline for registration even though not a strict legal requirement. on one side, Monetary Authority of Singapore (MAS) - central bank and integrated regulator; administers the PSA, the DTSP regime, the SFA and the stablecoin framework. on the other, via the Crypto-Asset Exchange Service Provider (CAESP) registration with the Prime Minister (delegated to the FSA), under Article 63-2 of the Payment Services Act (PSA).
 Crypto derivatives trading is separately regulated as a Type I Financial Instruments Business under the Financial Instruments and Exchange Act (FIEA).
 A parallel intermediary-only registration category was introduced by the 2025 PSA/LPAI amendments. and the Payment Services Act 2019 Digital Payment Token (DPT) service licence, held as a Standard (SPI) or Major Payment Institution (MPI) - most crypto firms are MPIs.
 Plus the newer DTSP regime (FSMA 2022 Part 9) and a finalised (not-yet-legislated) stablecoin issuer framework. respectively.
-The two regimes differ on 7 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 Dimension 🇯🇵 Japan partly open